haihan-yu/math-for-macro/README.md

 # Mathematical Methods for Macroeconomics

-This repository contains the material for a one-week graduate course on mathematical methods for macroeconomics.
+This repository contains material for a one-week graduate course on mathematical methods for macroeconomics.

 ## Overview